Trovemaster/TROVE/docs/source/quickstart.rst

      end

-The Z-matrix used by TROVE is very similar to those used by electronic structure programs such as Molpro and Gaussian.\cite{06Jensen.book}
+The Z-matrix used by TROVE is very similar to those used by electronic structure programs such as Molpro and Gaussian.
 The first column is the atom's (element) symbol.
 The second column is the atom which the atom of that row is connected to.
 The third column is the bond angle between the atom of the row and a specified atom.
 The fourth column is the dihedral angle between the atom of that row and a specified atom.
 The fifth column has to do with the way a particular molecule type is set up in TROVE and describes the type of dihedral angle.
 The sixth column is the atom's mass in atomic mass units.